ibm-cloud-docs/schematics/workspace-setup.md

 ## Delete a workspace
 {: #del_workspace}

+Delete your workspace that points to the GitHub repository that hosted your Terraform template by using the {{site.data.keyword.bplong_notm}} console.

 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to delete.

 Click Resources, and validate the resources are destroyed, to delete the workspace.
 {: note}

 2. Check the workspace box that you need to delete.
 3. Click Delete button.
 4. Check Delete workspace in the Delete workspace pop up.